griddb/griddb/docs/GridDB-4.0-CE-RELEASE_NOTES.md

     - It is now easier to integrate GridDB with other NoSQL database systems.
 4. Database file size reduction functionality
     - Added Linux file block deallocation function to reduce database file size.
+5. Change of license type for C Client
+    - Changed from AGPL V3 to Apache V2.

 ---